 Executive Vice President, International, Warner Bros.
 Entertainment

 Richard Fox serves as Executive Vice President, International, Warner Bros.
 Entertainment, a post to which he was promoted in 1992.
-In this role he works closely with Kevin Tsujihara, Chief Executive Officer, Warner Bros., to develop opportunities emerging from the company’s international growth and to expand newly acquired businesses.
-In six key overseas territories, U.K., Germany, France, Japan, Italy and Spain, Warner Bros. has appointed Country Managers to manage all of the company’s in-territory businesses.
-These executives report through Fox to Tsujihara.
-Additionally, he works with the Studio’s International Theatrical Distribution, International Television, Home Entertainment and Consumer Products divisions.
+In this role he works closely with Kevin Tsujihara, Chairman and Chief Executive Officer, Warner Bros., to develop opportunities emerging from the company’s international growth, focusing mainly on China.

-Fox manages the company’s extensive local-language film production initiative, in which Warner Bros.
+Fox’s previous executive responsibilities included managing the company’s extensive local-language film production activities, in which Warner Bros.
 Pictures serves as a producer, production partner or distributor of locally produced films in various countries around the world.
-A guiding principle behind this initiative, beyond promoting cultural diversity, is to employ local management and crews to produce films in a country’s native language, while working with the broadest range of in-country talent available.
+He will continue to be involved in select local language titles, working with the executives who now oversee the initiative.
+A guiding principle behind local production, beyond promoting cultural diversity, is to employ local management and crews to produce films in a country’s native language, while working with the broadest range of in-country talent available.
 When applicable, the Studio commits its worldwide resources to exporting these films beyond their country of origin, bringing a “local” film to an international audience.

 Fox has received a number of commendations for his efforts to promote film production and moviegoing around the world.
 In May 2011, he was promoted to Officer de l’Ordre des Arts et des Lettres (Officer of the Order of Arts and Letters) following his February 2006 appointment as Chevalier de l’Ordre des Arts et des Lettres (Knight of the Order of Arts and Letters) for his lifetime commitment to cultural diversity, as exemplified by his achievements in the world of international film.
 The prestigious award was created by the French government in 1957 to recognize individuals who have distinguished themselves by their contributions to creative life in France and throughout the world.
 Earlier in 2011, Fox was also the recipient of the inaugural CinemaCon Passepartout Award, which honors the achievements of an entertainment industry executive whose dedication and commitment to the international marketplace is unequalled.